Loulé Adapta

 adaptation options

-The CLA of the municipality of Loulé also includes the dynamization of thematic working groups (GT) (GT1 – Extreme Events: Coordination and Dynamization of Responses; GT2 - Water: Strategic Resource; GT3 - Energy: Efficiency and Decentralized Production and GT4 – Desertification: Strategies to Combat), which has already allowed for various moments of debate and reflection, technical training initiatives and has driven some ongoing pilot projects, with emphasis on the Scholar Energy Community (a project that intends to implement the production of renewable energy for self-consumption in schools and which includes a pedagogical component, involving training actions for the entire school community).
+The Loulé municipality’s CLA also includes the dynamisation of thematic working groups (WG) (WG1 - Extreme Events: Coordination and Stimulation of Responses; WG2 - Water: Strategic Resource; WG3 - Energy: Efficiency and Decentralised Production; and WG4 - Desertification: Strategies to Combat Desertification), which has already made it possible to hold various moments of debate and reflection, technical training initiatives and has been the driving force behind a number of ongoing pilot projects, most notably the School Energy Community (a project that aims to implement the production of renewable energy for self-consumption in schools and which includes an educational component, involving training actions for the entire school community).

 Consult the Composition and Operating Rules of the CLA Climate Action in the Municipality of Loulé (PT) here.